Prostatitis

 Technology makes it possible to produce sophisticated images of the prostate for diagnostic purposes, including:

-• Computerized Axial Tomography (CAT) (Produce images of the soft tissues of the body).
+- Computerized Tomography (CT), a scan producing images of the soft tissues of the body.

 Heat Therapy